 Your New Look

-Right away after your facelift, you should see a difference in your appearance.
+Right away after your deep plane facelift, you should see a difference in your appearance.
 Hanging jowls or loose skin will better accentuate your bone structure and have a firmer look and improved texture, and deep wrinkles should be minimized.
 The ideal goal of a facelift is to reveal the best possible version of yourself so that your inner vitality shines through every aspect of your daily life.

 Face Lift FAQ